 Edmonton-based Community of Care for BIPOC Equity Practitioners, which embeds care and relational accountability in equity and reconciliation work.

-They’ll share how grassroots, community-led acts of care can spark systemic shifts in how we care for the people essential in our systems change efforts, and the shifts required by policymakers, philanthropists and funders to recognize and value care work as essential work.
+Together, they’ll share how grassroots, community-led acts of care can spark systemic shifts in how we care for the people essential in our systems change efforts, and the shifts required by policymakers, philanthropists and funders to recognize and value care work as essential work.
 We’ll also discuss how we can better sustain the well-being of those at the heart of community transformation.

 Together we will explore: